natalie-kate/music_to_my_ears/README.md

 -   #### Imagery

     The images I've used on the top of each page were picked to create the feel and atmosphere of an old school music shop where you could leisurely peruse the music and pick out your next favourite band.
 The image for account pages are the same, as are those to do with the shop and products.
 The event and contact share another image.

+-   #### Design Choices

+    * Events form: Has just one field for location rather than address line 1 etc. This is because I find that users can be put off by forms with too many fields and as we depend on users to add events I wanted to keep it as simple as possible which is why image field is optional and for the location field, the user can add as little or as much as they want.
+    In addition the date field is a charfield and not a date picker, this is so user can write "Every wednesday" or "Pay day Thursdays" for example.
+    * Contact form text field isn’t required incase people just want to rate us.

 ## Technologies